jakwings/node-temp-fs/README.md

 *   `name: String`

-    If set, join the two paths `options.dir || tempfs.dir()` and `options.name` together and use the result as the custom filename/pathname.
+    If set, join the two paths `options.dir || tempfs.dir()` and `options.name` together and use the result as the customized filename/pathname.

 *   `dir: String`